csteffy-ux/hello-world/README.md

 First Repository

-This is my firsr edit on my first repository.
+This is my first edit on my first repository.